-Every year millions of pounds of pesticides are used on lawns and around the home.
+Every year millions of pounds of pesticides are used on lawns and around homes.

-No one needs to dump that many chemicals on their lawns, really.
-They can be taken into the home via shoes or pets as well.
-However, controlling summer pests is easier than you may think.
+No one needs to dump that many chemicals on their lawn, really.
+These harmful chemicals can be carried into the home via shoes or pets.
+However, controlling those pests naturally is easier than you may think.

 Mosquitos are most active in the early morning and early evening hours.
 They are hindered by breezes so they look for places where the air is still.
 They populate around standing water so remove standing water sources whenever possible.
 Frequently change the water in birdbaths, wading pools and your pet’s water dishes to keep mosquitoes from taking up residence.
 Remove or cover anything outside that collects water when it rains.
 If you’re cooking out on the grill, toss some fresh sage or rosemary on to repel mosquitos.
 Catnip in the garden will repel mosquitoes and provide you with some beautiful flowers.
 Other mosquito-repelling plants include rosemary, marigolds and lemon balm so plant them in your garden.

 Flies can be repelled with a few scents.
 Make sachets using cheesecloth and fill them with fresh crushed mint, clove, bay leaves or eucalyptus and place them around your house.
 Plant fresh basil outside your doors in container gardens; the flies will stay far away.
 You can also cut a nice size bunch of basil and take it with you on picnics.
 As an added bonus, mosquitoes aren’t too fond of it either.

 Keep your kitchen counters clean and free of crumbs and sticky substances.
 Wipe down your counter tops after preparing food.
 Ants strongly dislike cucumber so lay cucumber peels or slices in your kitchen or around the ants’ point of entry.
 They also hate mint so leave some fresh mint or mint tea bags near areas where they seem most active.